 Photograph: Holocaust Memorial Day Trust

-As well as 'one off' talks with survivors we have developed a series of outreach programmes based on our survivor's stories, some in collaboration with other charities and organisations including Show Racism the Red Card.
-These programmes, led by trained facilitators, allow participants to explore lessons from Bosnia in depth and reflect on its contemporary relevance to us here in the UK through a series of interactive workshops.
-Our current programmes are:
+Our outreach programmes allow participants to explore lessons from Bosnia in more depth and reflect on its contemporary relevance to us here in the UK.
+Our current available programmes are:

 “The Court concludes that the acts committed at Srebrenica … were committed with the specific intent to destroy in part the group of the Muslims of Bosnia and Herzegovina as such; and accordingly, that these were acts of genocide.”